 EU national family members of British citizens will need to apply for pre-settled or Settled Status.

 The Government has committed to keeping the documentary requirements to a minimum.
 The applicant will need to register on the app and upload a scan of their identity document.
-Alternatively we expect there to be an option where you can send your documents by post.
+Alternatively there is an option where you can send your documents by post.
 The applicant will also be required to upload a recent digital photo of their face.

 UKVI then will access records from the tax authorities (HMRC) and the Department for Work and Pensions.
 The applicant will then be prompted to upload scans of additional evidence where there are gaps in the data held.